RichardLee0211/CS520Arch_Ghose/proj2/README.md

 - file_parse: using cpu_base.h data and public to cpu.c

 with respect of variable naming rule, don't use RAT, using rat

+although I am using cpp, I only use std::data struct, still go C style std::queue don't provite interface to look at internel data, like begin method so don't support for(auto i: std::queue) std::deque